 Cell phone signal works on a line-of-site basis.
 Any obstructions between you and the nearest cell tower can block and weaken the signal you receive.
 By increasing your elevation you reduce the chance of obstructions degrading your reception.
 So go up to the top floor of your home or office building.
 Or if driving, find a high spot and park there to try your call.

 Sometimes you just have to give up the battle and go outside to make or receive a call.
 As noted above, anything between you and the tower can degrade your reception.
 Exiting the building may mean taking the elevator down 14 floors, or maybe you’ll have to park your car and step out.
 Not very convenient perhaps, but if you need to make a call this will immediately reduce potential obstructions.
 Unfortunately, inclement weather and traffic jams can sometimes make this suggestion really inconvenient.
 But it works!

-You can download apps or find websites that show you the precise locations in your area of cell towers for the various carriers.
+You can download apps or find websites that show you how to find the nearest cell tower for the different carriers.
 When you know where your carrier’s nearest tower is, you can take steps to reduce potential obstructions between you and the tower location which should improve reception.
 To find these tools, go to your app store or use a favorite search engine.
 There are multiple options to choose from.

 The more of these tips you can use together, the better your chances of improving your cell reception.

 8. Finally, consider a technological solution to improve reception